Nicola Sturgeon insists police investigation played no role in her decision to resign

 "I could not have anticipated in my worst nightmares what would have unfolded over the past few weeks.
 I believe the SNP, notwithstanding the real difficulties that surround the party just now, is in good shape, and I think Humza will take it to an even better place.”

 Asked if she was surprised when the police arrived on her doorstep, she said: “I think you can probably take the answer to that as yes.”
-Ms Sturgeon said she would stay on as an MSP.
+Ms Sturgeon indicated she would stay on as the MSP for Glasgow Southside, insisting she would “get on with representing my constituents”.

-Earlier, Mr Beattie told journalists he did not know a £100,000 motorhome had been purchased by the party.
-Mr Beattie, who stepped down as treasurer following his arrest but remains an SNP MSP, spoke to journalists at Holyrood for the first time since being questioned by police.
+It came as Mr Beattie was forced to clarify comments he made to journalists about a £100,000 motorhome purchased by the SNP.
+Mr Beattie, who stepped down as treasurer following his arrest but remains an SNP MSP, initially told journalists he did not know about the campervan.

 As part of their investigation, police have seized a Niesmann + Bischoff campervan.
 The vehicle was reportedly bought by the SNP as a campaign “battle bus” ahead of the 2021 Holyrood election, but was apparently never used.

-Mr Beattie made no comment when asked if he should be suspended from the SNP following his arrest, but said he has “no plans at the moment” to resign from Holyrood’s economy and fair work committee, adding that he believes he is a “fit and proper person” to serve on it.
+Mr Beattie made no comment when asked if he should be suspended from the SNP following his arrest, but said he had “no plans at the moment” to resign from Holyrood’s economy and fair work committee, adding he believed he was a “fit and proper person” to serve on it.

 Later on Tuesday, the SNP’s Westminster leader Stephen Flynn was asked about the motorhome as he spoke at an Institute for Government event in London.
 He said he only became aware of the purchase “when it was printed on the front of a newspaper”.